simracingtools/ir-data-api-client/README.md

 irdataapi.password=
 `

-which should be hold your valid iRacing credentials.
+which should hold your valid iRacing credentials.
+For usage hints see

+`
+class IrDataClientTest
+`

 ## Currently implemented endpoints: